jamesthesnake/jamesthesnake.github.io/_posts/2022-04-17-unity-unreall.md

 I would attribute most of Unity's reputation to the fact that people are absolutely _sick_ of that back half, and are willing to jump ship even if it means having to re-train an entire team to do so.
 As impressive as UE5 is, **I don't think the technology has to do with its appeal as much as the long-term user experience**.
 My guess is that even if UE5 doesn't actually make finishing games easier, Unity's going to get smoked this next generation solely based on the promise (not even guarantee) that shipping will not make you want to die constantly.

-As a maintainer?
 I already know Unreal's going to be better because it allows maintainers to do something that we physically cannot do with Unity, and probably never will: Contribute to the engine itself.
 Not in terms of features, but in terms of _fixes_ - 99% of what makes finishing a Unity game hard is that there's this huge wall between the developer and the engine, which might have been fine when that wall wasn't blocking off _tens of millions of lines_ of code.
 Developers aren't dumb; they can literally see the bug right in front of their face, and they do not care whatsoever that it's in someone else's code, they just want to fix it and get on with their lives.

 As an example, I spent about 2 years staring at a blatant Vulkan bug that was publicly acknowledged (it would slowly delay presentation indefinitely causing multiple whole seconds of input lag (yes, seriously)), and I diagnosed it on my own end rather quickly, but I got the final fix for it 2 _months_ ago.
 While I'm grateful that the internal team found it, fixed it, and even backported it, why couldn't I do that myself, with my own build and my own QA lab, even if only to help validate it for inclusion in a future release?
 Why am I forcing other developers to endure this pressure when they've already got enough _unsolved_ problems to deal with?